taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

-This entails changes to the way workers will share deployment / authentication proxy configuration information with tasks, versioning of the API / Event reference schemas, versioning of the services definitions based on those API and Event reference schemas, and the possibility for clients to connect to different taskcluster deployments.
+This entails changes to the way workers will share deployment / authentication proxy configuration information with tasks, versioning of the API / Event reference schemas, versioning of the API references manifest based on those HTTP and AMQP reference schemas, and the possibility for clients to connect to different taskcluster deployments.

 ## 2. Motivation